6 top reasons to save your money

 Most people know they should be saving a portion of their income, but they might not grasp all of the benefits of doing so.
-Saving is an important habit to get into for a number of reasons — it helps you cover future expenses, manage financial stress, plan for vacations and more.
+Saving is an important habit to get into for a number of reasons — it helps you cover future expenses, manage financial stress and plan for vacations, just to name a few.

-Understanding the different ways that saving money can help you thrive might motivate you to save more.
-So, here are six significant ways saving money benefits you.
+Understanding the different merits of saving might motivate you to save more.
+So, here are seven significant ways saving money can help you thrive.

 One of the most important savings goals everyone should have is building an emergency fund.
-The purpose of an emergency fund is to ensure that you can afford various expenses caused by sudden and unexpected life events, including medical costs, unemployment, home repairs and family emergencies.
+The purpose of an emergency fund is to ensure that you can afford various expenses caused by sudden and unexpected life events, including medical costs, sudden unemployment, natural disasters, home repairs and family emergencies.

-The sooner you start saving for your goals, the more likely you’ll achieve them and achieve them faster.
-It’s important to list out your various goals and develop savings strategies for both the short-term goals (such as a vacation or down payment on a house) and long-term goals (such as opening a business or retirement).
+The sooner you start saving for your goals, the more likely you’ll achieve them faster.
+It’s important to list your various goals and develop savings strategies for both short-term goals (such as a vacation or down payment on a house) and long-term goals (such as opening a business or retirement).

 3. Work flexibility